vborets/GoogleCloudSkillsboost/App Dev Deploying the Application into Kubernetes Engine Python/lab.md

-### Arcade Hero Enter the Cloud Run functions Pub Sub
+### App Dev Deploying the Application into Kubernetes Engine Python